We’ve talked before about how to create conversion-focused landing pages for your organic campaigns.

 Organic visitors are often in the “research phase” when they respond to offers.
 You know that they landed on your offer pages because they read something else on your site that interested them, had a question that they typed into search, or are already familiar with your brand.

-Visitors that come in through your paid ads, though, are often at a critical point in their decision to hire a lawyer or choose a doctor.
+Visitors that come in through your paid ads, though, are often at a critical point in their decision to hire a lawyer or choose a podiatrist.
 They were motivated to click on your ad, but it may be the first time they’ve ever interacted with your website or your brand.

 The challenge with PPC landing pages is that you need to make a good first impression, and you also need to make that interaction worth the money you put into attracting the visit.